mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - Move Items by holding left click
 - Items snap back to tile if you let go
 - When letting go of an item, check if the slots you moved it to are free and then set the position
+- CS_ItemMovedPacket
+- On successful client item move, send CS_ItemMovedPacket
+- CS_ThrowAwayItemPacket
+- Server removes item from inv, adds it to the map and sends the player the update